History of Kraków: Early history

 By the end of the 10th century, the city was a leading center of trade.
 Brick buildings were being constructed, including the Royal Wawel Castle with the Rotunda of Sts.
 Felix and Adauctus, Romanesque churches, a cathedral, and a basilica.
 Sometime after 1042, Casimir I the Restorer made Kraków the seat of the Polish government.
 In 1079 on a hillock in nearby Skałka, the Bishop of Kraków, Saint Stanislaus of Szczepanów, was slain by the order of the Polish king Bolesław II the Generous.
 In 1138, the Testament of Bolesław III Wrymouth came into effect upon his death.
 It divided Poland into five provinces, with Kraków named as the Seniorate Province, meant to be ruled by the eldest male member of the royal family as the High Duke.
 Infighting among brothers, however, caused the seniorate system to soon collapse, and a century-long struggle between Bolesław's descendants followed.
 The fragmentation of Poland lasted until 1320.

-Kraków was almost entirely destroyed during the Mongol invasion of Poland in 1241, after the Polish attempt to repulse the invaders had been crushed in the Battle of Chmielnik.
-Kraków was rebuilt in 1257, in a form which was practically unaltered, and received self-government city rights from the king based on the Magdeburg Law, attracting mostly German-speaking burgers.
-In 1259, the city was again ravaged by the Mongols, 18 years after the first raid.
+Kraków was almost entirely destroyed during the first Mongol invasion of Poland in 1241, after the Polish attempt to repulse the invaders had been crushed in the Battle of Chmielnik.
+Kraków was rebuilt in 1257, in a form which was practically unaltered, and received Magdeburg rights from the king, attracting mostly German-speaking burghers.
+In 1259, the city was again ravaged by the Mongols in the second Mongol invasion of Poland, 18 years after the first raid.
 A third attack, though unsuccessful, followed in 1287.
+By the end of the thirteenth century, Kraków had become a predominantly German city.
 The year 1311 saw the Rebellion of wójt Albert against Polish High Duke Władysław I. It involved the mostly German-speaking burghers of Kraków who, as a result, were massacred.
-In the aftermath, Cracow was gradually re-Polonized, and Polish burghers rose from a minority to a majority.
+In the aftermath, Kraków's burgher class was gradually re-Polonized, and Polish burghers rose from a minority to a majority.